CCPA Point of Collection Notice

 The California Consumer Privacy Act of 2018 (the “CCPA”) provides California residents certain rights regarding their Personal Information (as defined below) that we, Vituity® (Vituity is the trade name for CEP America, LLC and each of its member partnerships and subsidiaries, MedAmerica, Inc., and MedAmerica Billing Services, Inc.), collect about you or the Consumer (as defined below).

-For the purposes of the CCPA and this Point of Collection Notice (the “Notice”), a Consumer is defined as an individual residing in the State of California who is acting as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or contractor of Vituity (the “Consumer”).
+For the purposes of the CCPA and this Point of Collection Notice (the “Notice”), a Consumer is defined as an individual residing in the State of California including visitors to our website, visitors to a Vituity site and those who are acting as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or contractor of Vituity (the “Consumer”).

 The CCPA defines Personal Information as information that identifies, describes, or could reasonably be linked with the Consumer (“Personal Information”).
 Vituity is committed to safeguarding the privacy of our Consumers and this Notice serves to inform you of the categories of Personal Information that we collect and the purposes for which those categories of Personal Information are used.